Dreaming of a tiger: hidden power, always ready

 A tiger is the largest of the big cats.
 Solitary, hunting alone, concealed, and astonishingly powerful.
 Unlike the lion — public, daytime, open — the tiger works at dusk, from ambush, through silence and precision.
 He doesn’t display his strength for its own sake.
 He uses it exactly, and only when it’s needed.

-In Eastern tradition, the tiger is one of the central archetypal symbols.
+In Eastern tradition, the tiger is a central archetypal symbol.
 In Chinese astrology, the Year of the Tiger is a time for bold action and change.
 In Indian mythology, the goddess Durga rides a tiger — an image of strength directed toward the protection of justice.
 In the shamanic practices of Southeast Asia, the tiger is a guardian spirit, connected to the earth and primal knowledge.

 A tiger in a dream carries a particular quality of force: not explosive and demonstrative like the lion’s — but restrained, accumulated, precisely aimed.
 He is an image of that part of you which knows when to act and when to wait, which can be absolutely still — and in the next moment absolutely precise in action.